cappuchinese/Intro-Java/src/week5_final_assignments/Readme.md

     * Classes should adhere to the Single Responsibility Principle (SRP)
     * Be as efficient with memory and resources as possible (always think streaming).
     * Use the Exception mechanism well (especially when dealing with files), and never ever let a user see a stack trace on screen, only non-nerd messages!
+9. Provide sample data (when relevant) and outline how you can use these in your Readme.md document.

 **Important note**: your code will be scanned for duplicates on the internet, in your class and previous classes.
  If any duplicated code is found, you will BOTH fail this course and will be reported to the dean for cheating